cncf/tag-security/assessments/projects/spiffe-spire/outline.md

 ## Summary

-**Design**: SPIFFE/SPIRE has a streamlined and simple design.
-Covering many usecases of identity without exposing complexity to the user.
-The workload-API provides a great way for services and orchestration to integrate with.
-The ability to have plugins for attestations, key management, databases, etc. allows for easy extensibility.
+**Design**: SPIFFE/SPIRE have a streamlined and simple design.
+It covers many use cases of identity without exposing unnecesary complexity to the user.
+The SPIFFE 'Workload API' provides a great way for services and orchestration systems to integrate with.
+The the pluggable design for attestation, key management, databases, etc... allows for ease of extensibility.

-**Analysis**: The project, as a security provider, has done due deligence in security and threat modeling.
+**Analysis**: The project, as a security provider, has done due diligence in security and threat modeling.
 The security workflow is evident, and the project is in the correct direction to further improve its security process and CI verification.
-The project fulfills the role of a layer below the orchestration framework, and in order to be effective, consumers of the identities bundles need to have a good understanding of the demarcation of security responsibilities.
+The project fulfills the role of a layer below the orchestration framework, and for its effectiveness, consumers of identitiy bundles need to have a good understanding of the demarcation line of security responsibilities.

 All questions from reviewers were addressed in [self-assessment](self-assessment.md) with non-critical issues captured as issues and noted below.